 Omnichannel marketing is a sales and marketing methodology that provides a streamlined and delightful customer experience across multiple communication channels.
-In other words, the aim is to engage with your customer on the channels they’re most active in.
+In other words, the aim is to engage with your customers on the channels they’re most active in.

-Therefore, omnichannel outreach is the art of actively getting in front of your audience(whether that be clients, influencers or journalists) through social media, email outreach and community engagement.
+Therefore, omnichannel outreach is the art of actively getting in front of your audience(whether that be clients, influencers or journalists) through social media, email outreach, and community engagement.

 So, why should you care?
 Well, in a study conducted by Google, they found that 98% of Americans switch between devices every single day.
 And we already know that how we use those devices differ.

 For example, you may find that your target audience sits down to respond to email at a desktop computer.
 When they’re on the move, however, they’re likely using Twitter, Instagram and Snapchat a lot more.

 This is why, when conducting any outreach campaign(whether that be generating B2B leads or connecting with prominent influencers), it’s important to approach, engage and nurture them across several channels.